Nicky Lopez Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.79 team ERA ranks fifth among all league pitching staffs.
+- The Guardians have a 3.82 team ERA that ranks seventh across all MLB pitching staffs.

-- In his last appearance on Monday, the righty went 6 1/3 innings against the Atlanta Braves, allowing four earned runs while surrendering seven hits.
+- In his last time out on Tuesday against the Atlanta Braves, the right-hander tossed 4 2/3 innings, allowing four earned runs while surrendering six hits.

-- The 23-year-old has a 3.79 ERA and 5.7 strikeouts per nine innings in three games this season, while giving up a batting average of .185 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.